 - Be a roadworthy vehicle.
 This means the driver needs to:

-- be compliant with your state’s regulations in licencing your car for ridesharing
+- Be compliant with your state’s regulations regarding licensing your car for ridesharing.

 - Driver insurance: Drivers must be registered and have a minimum of Third Party Property Insurance.
 Drivers must ensure that ridesharing is included in their primary cover.
 Third Party Property Insurance covers the damage your vehicle causes to someone else’s property, including their car.
 Comprehensive Insurance covers any property damage to your vehicle either in an accident or an incident.